AtufaShireen/Hackathons/tredence/readme.md

 * with above analysis reduced the number of features for training.
 * used auto and partial correlation to decide the number of lags or size of window for previous data.
 * used OHE for month and product type.
-* Used LSTMs for training multivariate time series model for each of the warehouse.
+* Used LSTMs for training multivariate time series model for each of the warehouse and forecasted daily dispatch count.
+* Aggregated daily disaptch counts for returning weekly dispatch count.
 * Combined each warehouse back with index.